VitWW/rfcs/text/0000-partial_types.md

 We could alternatively permit to implicitly infer partiality for arguments.
 In this case we must explicitly write `.{_}` or `.{*}` to prevent inferring.

-Same easy to write functions, which consume partial parameters:
+It is easy to write functions, which consume partial parameters:
 ```rust
 impl Point {
     fn ref_x (self : & Self.{x}) -> &f64 {